1thenameisshivam/Netflix_GPT/README.md

-#– Netflix-GPT! 🌟
+# Netflix-GPT! 🌟

-#🌐 Tech Stack:
+## 🌐 Tech Stack:

-           React
+- React

-           Firebase
+- Firebase

-           Redux Toolkit
+- Redux Toolkit

-           React Router Dom
+- React Router Dom

-           Tailwind CSS
+- Tailwind CSS

+## 📱 Responsive Design:

-#📱 Responsive Design: Perfect for Many Devices, Ideal for PC/Desktop
+Perfect for Many Devices, Ideal for PC/Desktop

-#💡 Key Features:
+## 💡 Key Features:

-Form Handling : password should be mix with numbers,special characters,uppercase.

-And a valid email id.
+### Form Handling:

+Ensure strong password security by requiring a mix of numbers, special characters, and uppercase letters.
+Additionally, validate email addresses for a secure user experience.

-Netflix Login and Signup Page: Seamlessly access your personalized Netflix-GPT experience with secure login and signup functionalities.
+### Netflix Login and Signup Page:

+Seamlessly access your personalized Netflix-GPT experience with secure login and signup functionalities.

-Netflix Landing Page
+### Netflix Landing Page:

+Discover a user-friendly landing page designed to enhance your Netflix-GPT experience.

+### Netflix-GPT Button:

-Netflix-GPT Button: Harnessing the power of OpenAI for intelligent movie recommendations.
+Harness the power of OpenAI for intelligent movie recommendations.
 Let the magic of GPT enhance your entertainment choices!

-Movie Search Button: Dive into a separate search page designed for efficient and effortless movie exploration.
+### Movie Search Button:

+Dive into a separate search page designed for efficient and effortless movie exploration.

-#🎬 About Netflix-GPT:
+## 🎬 About Netflix-GPT:

-Netflix-GPT isn't a streaming platform, this project brings together the familiarity of Netflix with the cutting-edge capabilities of GPT for a unique and personalized movie recommendation.
+Netflix-GPT isn't a streaming platform; instead, this project combines the familiarity of Netflix with the cutting-edge capabilities of GPT for a unique and personalized movie recommendation experience.